Jump To Section

 / A7 / A7 / A7 / A7 / D7 / D7 / A7 / A7 / E7 / D7 / A7 / E7 /

 A Brief History of the Blues

 The blues slowly evolved through Mississippi Delta and into New Orleans, mingling and intertwining with jazz.
-It wasn’t until the late 1930s that the blues spread past the South to the rest of America, spawning and evolving as it did into the different kinds of blues we recognize today, like the Chicago blues, characterized by John Lee Hooker and Muddy Waters, rhythm ‘n’ blues, and rock ‘n’ roll with the likes of Eric Clapton.
+It wasn’t until the late 1930s that the blues spread past the South to the rest of America, morphing as it did into the different kinds of blues we recognize today: the Chicago blues, characterized by John Lee Hooker and Muddy Waters, rhythm ‘n’ blues, and rock ‘n’ roll with the likes of Eric Clapton.
 Eventually, the message of the blues began to shift.
-What began as a form of lament and longing slowly turned to something more positive and upbeat—representing hope and change.
+What began as a form of lament and longing became to something more positive and upbeat, representing hope and change.

 Blues pioneers in the 1920s like Son House, Blind Lemon Jefferson, Leadbelly, and Charlie Patton performed solo with a guitar, usually in plantation camps and social gatherings.
-The idea of a blues band evolved slowly, alongside the early jazz bands, adding other instruments along the way, from mandolins, banjos, kazoos, stringed basses, harmonicas, fiddles, and washboards.
+The idea of a blues band evolved slowly alongside the early jazz bands, adding instruments along the way, including mandolins, banjos, kazoos, stringed basses, harmonicas, fiddles, and washboards.

 While the face of blues has changed, at its core, it remains strong in essentials: a storyteller and his or her guitar.

 Listen to each of these songs to hear the different ways that blues guitar has been performed over the years.